CogniPilot/credentials/README.md

 2. The status list credential is regenerated and signed
 3. Verifiers check the status list during validation
 4. The credential fails verification with "Credential has been revoked"

+When a credential is reinstated, the bit is cleared and the credential passes verification again.

 The status list is hosted at: `https://credentials.cognipilot.org/status/revocation-list`